|Course Dates||to be announced|

 |Course Fee||see below|

 Note: This course is no longer taught in its current form.
-Please go to https://www.maastrichtuniversity.nl/education/course/introduction-r for further information about the new version of this course.
+For those affiliated with Maastricht University, please go to https://www.maastrichtuniversity.nl/education/course/introduction-r for further information about the new version of this course.
 I have also provided an Open Online Introduction to R Course on several occasions in the past and may continue to do so in the future.

 R is a programming language and software environment for carrying out computations, manipulating and analyzing data, and creating various types of plots and graphics (see the R project website for more info).
 R has become the 'lingua franca of statistics' and the software of choice for analyzing data in various disciplines.
 However, for many researchers, getting up and running with R remains a hurdle due to the command-driven nature of the software.
 The purpose of this course is to lay the necessary foundation for becoming a proficient R user.